Hope Ranch, California: Geology

 Hope Ranch occupies a hilly area immediately adjacent to the coast; the highest elevation is 691 ft.
 The northern boundary of the hilly area is Cieneguitas Creek, which flows down the topographic expression of the More Ranch Fault; this ravine also helps define the informal northern boundary of the suburb.
 Native vegetation is mostly California oak woodland and chaparral, and many of the homes have been constructed to blend in with the oaks; the area retains much of its tree canopy.
 Residential roads are narrow and winding, not always signed, and interweave with an elaborate network of horse paths.
 A road to a private beach is open to residents only (although the beach itself is accessible from public beaches on either side).

 Public safety

 Hope Ranch is served by the Santa Barbara County Sheriff's Office, but Hope Ranch Homeowner's Association also employs its own security.

 Education

-Children attend schools in Hope Elementary District, which consists of three schools: Hope, Monte Vista and Vieja.
+Children attend schools in Hope Elementary District, which consists of three schools: Hope, Monte Vista and Vieja Valley.
 In state comparisons, these schools rank among the top 20 percent in California.
 Teenagers generally attend Santa Barbara High School District, but there is also a private high school located in Hope Ranch.